How to Build an AI Visibility Budget Line Item

 | Contingency & Experimentation | 44% |

-Generative Engine Optimization (GEO) has emerged as a critical investment area for organizations seeking to maximize the visibility and impact of their AI initiatives, yet many companies are still underinvesting in this foundational capability.
+Once the team is in place, the next allocation decision is how much goes to tools versus how much goes to content — and Generative Engine Optimization (GEO) is the framework most organizations use to make that call.
 Mid-market brands typically allocate $75,000 to $150,000 annually toward GEO efforts, recognizing that early investment in this space creates significant competitive advantages as AI-powered search and discovery mechanisms become increasingly dominant.
-The GEO investment framework breaks down into three essential areas that work synergistically to build lasting visibility:
+The GEO investment framework breaks that spend into three buckets that work synergistically to build lasting visibility:

 • Technology Stack Investment - Building or acquiring the tools and infrastructure needed to monitor, measure, and optimize your presence across AI-powered platforms and search engines